sarahlc888/safe-gif-scanner/research.md

 Because there's two main issues here(saturated red transitions and flashes) I'll create two algorithms.
 The saturated red transition will use [relative luminance](https://www.w3.org/WAI/GL/wiki/Relative_luminance) to measure transitions.
 The luminance flash algorithm will detect the difference from the previous frame, as done in [this paper](https://www.semanticscholar.org/paper/Automatic-detection-of-flashing-video-content-Carreira-Rodrigues/341e2139f4239882e12d8ee01f4d56532b4cd8ea#paper-header).

+How can I actually test this?
+There's no database of obviously unsafe GIFs for ethics reasons, so I might have to corrupt videos myself.
+I'll create an algorithm to corrupt videos by adding flashing or deep red to some of the frames randomly.
+Since the risk of seizure is not binary, but probabilistic, I'll partially use random chance.

 References:

 1. [Guide to Accessible Web Design & Development](https://www.section508.gov/content/guide-accessible-web-design-development#flashing)